nais/doc/docs/observability/frontend/README.md

 For NextJS you can use [local environment variables](https://nextjs.org/docs/basic-features/environment-variables).

-### using opentelemetry
+### using OpenTelemetry

-In practice, most instrumentation happens behind the scenes and manually adding traces is not necesarry.
-If you want to add manual traces Faro re-exports the opentelemtry javascript library.
+In practice, most instrumentation happens behind the scenes and manually adding traces is not necessary.
+If you want to add manual traces Faro re-exports the OpenTelemetry JavaScript library.
 Usage instructions can be found at
 <https://grafana.com/docs/grafana-cloud/frontend-observability/faro-web-sdk/opentelemetry-js/>

 To start a new trace, you can